GustavoSantosSantana/Trireme/Software Requirements Specification V1.md

 ### 2.1 Project Features / Functions
 List at least 3 main features and functionalities to be developed.

+1. **Task Timer**: Core functionality that allows users to start, pause, and stop a timer for specific tasks or study sessions, providing the foundation for tracking time spent on activities.
+2. **Daily and Weekly Reports**: Automatically generate detailed reports summarizing the time spent on tasks, helping users analyze their productivity patterns and make improvements.
+3. **Goal Setting**: Enables users to set daily or weekly time goals for tasks, providing motivation and tracking progress towards productivity targets.

 ### 2.2 User Stories
 Simple, concise description of a feature or requirement from the perspective of an end user.
 User stories are often used in Agile development methodologies to capture user needs and facilitate communication between stakeholders.
 List at least 3 user story statements to briefly describe the type of user, what they want and why.